AIFlames/Flames/README.md

 * **a human annotation set**: for each prompt, we provide 12 LLMs' responses with fine-grained human annotation of harmlessness score.
 This can be used for finetuning as well as reward modeling.
 * **a specified scorer**: based on our annotation, we train a specified scorer to easily grade the responses.
 (Coming soon)

-For detailed information, please refer to our paper: [Flames: Benchmarking Value Alignment of Chinese Large Language Models](https://arxiv.org/abs/2311.06899)
+For detailed information, please refer to our paper: [FLAMES: Benchmarking Value Alignment of LLMs in Chinese](https://arxiv.org/abs/2311.06899)

 ## 🔍 Table of Contents